 How Analytics Impacts the Guest Experience

 When it comes to the customer experience, data analytics can reveal critical insights about restaurant guests.
 Information like order preferences, reservation habits, and demographics can help you to personalize the dining experience.
 For example, you can offer a free dessert to guests on their anniversary or birthday, or keep cuisine preferences in mind when sending out a personalized offer to guests.

-Feedback and review analytics are another interesting data point that can help enhance guest experience.
-Tracking cumulative review data on a daily basis and making changes accordingly can help in ensuring that the customer service always remains upto standards.
+Feedback and review analytics are other interesting data points that can help enhance the guest experience.
+Tracking cumulative review data on a daily basis and making changes accordingly can help in ensuring that customer service always remains up to standards.